ZakiMohammed/ng-seventeen-app/README.md

 SevenTeen App is for exploring Angular v17 newly added features.

-Below shows list of some important features:
+Below shows list of new features:

+- Standalone (full project)
+- Standalone Migration
+- Control flows - @for, @if, @switch
+- Deferrable Views
+- Signals
+- SSR and SSG
+- Optimizing Images
--
+- New Lifecycle Hooks

 ## Run App